bmanczak/runPowerNetworks/README.md

 ## Paper

-Please see the paper **Hierarchical Reinforcement Learning for Power Network Topology Control** (link coming soon) for more details.
+Please see the paper [**Hierarchical Reinforcement Learning for Power Network Topology Control**](https://arxiv.org/abs/2311.02129)  for more details.
 If this code is useful please cite our paper:
 ```
 @misc{manczak2023hierarchical,
       title={Hierarchical Reinforcement Learning for Power Network Topology Control},